Tax free childcare is a HMRC scheme that offers working families in the UK support toward childcare costs.

 When can’t I use the scheme?

-Even if you meet the criteria mentioned earlier you will not be eligible for the scheme if you are currently claiming universal credits, tax credits or claim childcare vouchers (see below).
+Even if you meet the criteria mentioned earlier you will not be eligible for the scheme if you are currently claiming Universal Credit, Working Tax Credit, Child Tax Credit or claim childcare vouchers (see below).

 Are there any alternatives?

-For a number of years employees have been able to use childcare vouchers which allow them to pay for childcare from their pre tax salary which means that they do not need to pay tax and NI on their childcare costs.
-This represents a saving of 32% for basic rate taxpayers, 42% for higher rate taxpayers and 45% for additional rate taxpayers.
+Under the scheme it allows employees to pay for childcare from their pre tax salary which means that they do not need to pay tax and NI on their childcare costs.
+This represents a saving of 32% for basic rate taxpayers, 42% for higher rate taxpayers and 47% for additional rate taxpayers.

 They are only available if the employer offers them.